yashprakash13/Honeysuckle/README.md

 # Basic Usage
-## Link fanfiction.net and Archive of our Own stories
+## Link Fanfiction and Archive of our Own stories
 1. Just mention a url in your message and the bot will automatically pull out the info about the story.
 Some like this~

 <img width=63.5% src="https://github.com/yashprakash13/Honeysuckle/blob/master/data/screenshots/hs4.png">